capacitor-community/bluetooth-le/README.md

 ```

+**Note**: Bluetooth is **not** available in the iOS simulator.
+The `initialize` call will be rejected with an error "BLE unsupported".
+You have to test your app on a real device.

 ### Android

 On Android, no further steps are required to use the plugin (if you are using Capacitor 2, see [here](https://github.com/capacitor-community/bluetooth-le/blob/0.x/README.md#android)).